Sick sinus syndrome

 In a normal heart rhythm, a tiny cluster of cells at the sinus node sends out an electrical signal.
 The signal then travels through the atria to the atrioventricular (AV) node and then passes into the ventricles, causing them to contract and pump out blood.

-Sick sinus syndrome can occur in people of all ages, even infants.
-Because it usually develops slowly, over many years, it's most common in people around age 70.
+Sick sinus syndrome can occur at all ages, even infancy.
+Because it usually develops over many years, it's most common in people over age 65.

-In rare cases, sick sinus syndrome may also be associated with certain conditions such as muscular dystrophy and other diseases that may affect the heart.
+In rare cases, sick sinus syndrome can be associated with certain conditions such as muscular dystrophy and other diseases that may affect the heart.

 When your heart's natural pacemaker isn't working properly, your heart can't perform as efficiently as it should.
-This can lead to a very slow heart rate, which may cause fainting.
+This can lead to:

-- Standard ECG.
+- Electrocardiogram (ECG).
 During this test, sensors (electrodes) are attached to your chest and limbs to create a record of the electrical signals traveling through your heart.
-The test may show patterns that indicate sick sinus syndrome, including fast heart rate, slow heart rate or a long pause in the heartbeat (asystole) after a fast heart rate.
+The test might show patterns that indicate sick sinus syndrome, including fast heart rate, slow heart rate or a long pause in the heartbeat (asystole) after a fast heart rate.

 - Holter monitor.
 This portable device is carried in your pocket or in a pouch on a belt or shoulder strap.
-It automatically records your heart's activity for an entire 24- to 48-hour period, which provides your doctor with an extended look at your heart rhythms.
-This type of monitoring can be very helpful for diagnosing sick sinus syndrome.
+It automatically records your heart's activity for 24 to 72 hours, which provides your doctor with an extended look at your heart rhythms.

 Event recorder.
 This portable electrocardiogram device can also be carried in your pocket or worn on a belt or shoulder strap for home monitoring of your heart's activity.
-You will often be given this device to use for up to a month.
+You might be asked to use this device to use for up to a month.

 When you feel symptoms, you push a button, and a brief ECG recording is saved.
 This allows your doctor to see your heart rhythm at the time of your symptoms, which can help pinpoint sick sinus syndrome.